 I guess the first obvious response is, by not walking in our old natures (flesh in the old English).
 Paul devotes a couple of chapters to this struggle in Romans 6 & 7.
 His treatment of this vital topic clearly shows that our old nature (or soul - consisting of our mind, will and emotions) is at war with the new nature that God creates and wants to develop in us.
-We must first make the choice to accept God's forgiveness for our sin, made possible because the punishment for our sin was paid for by Jesus on the cross.
+We must first make the choice to accept God's forgiveness for our sin, made possible by Jesus shed blood and death on the cross.
 At this moment of decision, our spirits are made alive by becoming reconnected to God through the third person of the Godhead, the Holy Spirit, coming to dwell within us.

 Yet it is apparent that just because we have made this choice, and now have a fledgling relationship with God, that this old nature keeps making an appearance and causing us to sin.